-All learners are taught about personal and social relationships during PSHE sessions and through small group or individual personal skills sessions, and informally through day-to-day conduct, community participation and group or whole school activities.
+All learners are formally taught about personal and social relationships during PSHE sessions and through small group or individual personal skills sessions, and informally through day to day conduct, community participation and group or whole school activities.

-Learners are given the opportunity to consider their own contribution to good conduct around the school through student questionnaires and surveys.
+Learners are given the opportunity to consider their own contribution to good conduct around the school through the School Council.